 I recently read about organizations and businesses in the future.
 Some of what I have read is written by a management consulting firm, McKinsey & Company.
 They do a lot of research and are considered thought leaders in business.
 As I read some of that information, it allowed me to reflect on Interstates.
 There are three main things I think are critical for our business in the years ahead.
 Those three things are ability, stability, and agility.

-As we think about the companyall of us have helped create, it is pretty amazing.
-When you take 900+ Interstates employees at the enterprise level, and more specifically, the 200+ controls systems employees and scatter them throughout the US, and now more broadly, the world, and then think about the services and offerings that we provide our clients, we have affected a lot of lives and businesses.
+As we think about the company all of us have helped create; it is pretty amazing.
+Take 900+ Interstates team members at the enterprise level, and more specifically, the 200+ controls systems team members and scatter them throughout the US and worldwide.
+Then think about the services and offerings that we provide our clients; we have affected many lives and businesses.

-When I started at Interstates, automation was a division, and our main focus was on panel building as well as traditional automation with an emphasis on plant floor automation.
+When I started at Interstates, automation was a division, and our main focus was on panel building and traditional automation with an emphasis on plant floor automation.
 The abilities that we have added since that time include: